Grelot/blog/content/articles/making-a-good-resume/index.md

 +++
 template = "page.html"
-title = "Making a good resume" date =  2021-08-12
+title = "Making a Good Resume" date =  2021-08-12
 draft = false
 description= "This is a lesson series about how to get a research position in industry by making a great resume."